AliHabhab/Spotify/README.md

 Before running the application, you'll need to set up the necessary environment variables for authentication with the Spotify API.
 Follow the instructions in the "Environment Setup" section of this README to configure your credentials

+To create a Spotify application, visit the following link: https://developer.spotify.com/dashboard.
+After creating the application, obtain the App ID and set it in the .env file.

 ## Usage

 To start the development server and run the application, use the following command: